cycodehq/visual-studio-extension/README.md

 ## Installation

-You can install the extension directly from the IDE go to:
+You can install the extension directly from the IDE.
+Go to:

 **Extensions > Manage Extensions**